When was the last time that you visited the dentist? Do you schedule regular appointments or are they put off until the last possible minute?

 Your dentist can also detect conditions like bruxism (grinding teeth), sleep apnea or acid reflux by just looking at your teeth.

 A Bit of Preventative Maintenance Goes a Long Way

 We need to remember that dentists can also help to ensure a bright and attractive smile even if no major issues are present.
 For example, they will give teeth a good cleaning to brighten teeth and remove plaque — and can use whitening techniques if your teeth are stained.

 Some might also provide fluoride treatments, an excellent way to maintain the health and durability of your tooth enamel.
-There could also be times when a series of x-rats will be performed if you are considering corrective orthodontic measures such as braces or the Invisalign system.
+There could also be times when a series of x-rays will be performed if you are considering corrective orthodontic measures such as braces or the Invisalign system.